cadet/CADET-Core/doc/modelling/unit_operations/2d_lumped_rate_model_with_pores.rst

 While the inner condition Eq.\ :eq:`BCRadial2DInner` represents symmetry at the column center, the outer condition Eq. :eq:`BCRadial2DOuter` is a no-flux condition.

-Using the inlet boundary condition Eq. :eq:`BCInlet2D`, each radial zone is equipped with its own inlet and outlet port.
+Using the inlet boundary condition Eq. :eq:`BCInlet2D`, each radial zone (parameter ``RAD_NELEM`` in the ``discretization`` group), and each discrete node within, is equipped with its own inlet and outlet port.
-That is, this unit operation has as many inlet and outlet ports as it has radial zones (parameter ``NRAD`` in the ``discretization`` group).
+That is, this unit operation has as many inlet and outlet ports as it has radial discrete nodes (parameter ``NRAD``=(``RAD_POLYDEG``+1)``RAD_NELEM`` in the ``discretization`` group).
-This allows each radial zone to have its own inlet profile, which enables modeling of flow distribution in the frits by sending the feed through varying hold-up volumes before injecting it into a radial zone.
+This allows each radial node to have its own inlet profile, which enables modeling of flow distribution in the frits by sending the feed through varying hold-up volumes before injecting it into a radial zone.
+Note that while the inlet profile can be specified independently for each radial node, radially inhomogenous parameters can only be specified per radial zone.

-.. _MUOPGRMflow2D:
+.. _MUOPLRMPflow2D:

 Specification of flow rate / velocity and direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^